ksubramz/gradunwarp/Readme.md

 > -   Numpy devel package (to compile external modules written in C)
 > -   nibabel (latest trunk, which has the MGH support)

+requirements for nibabel.

+> - PyDICOM 0.9.5 or greater (for DICOM support)
+> - nose 0.11 or greater (to run the tests)
+> - sphinx (to build the documentation)

 The installation of these in Ubuntu is as simple as

     sudo apt-get install python-numpy